Google Analytics 4 Integration

 2. Expand the Google Analytics section

-The widget will automatically detect any GA4 tag present on your page and send events to it.
+The widget will detect any GA4 tag present on your page (via window.gtag) and send events to it.

 Option 2: Use Custom Measurement ID

-If you want to track widget events to a different GA4 property:
+If you want to track widget events to a different GA4 property than the one already on your page (or your site doesn't have GA4 yet):

 1. Get your GA4 Measurement ID from Google Analytics: